 All costs included in the budget should be necessary based on the program model contributing to the outcomes or deliverables.

-The Excel budget form consists of three (3) tabs: “Continuation Budget Summary”, “Salary Detail – Cont.
-Budget” and “Budget Narrative”.

 Each budget item must include a narrative describing the total program expense(s) or revenue and how the amount is calculated.
 In the event that you are allocating a portion of already existing expenditures to the budget, provide the total amount of the agency expenditure and the detail of how the amount budgeted for the direct use of the program was calculated.
 The allocation of existing agency expenditures should be done by exception only when the expenditures directly relate to the proposed outcomes.

 Special Notes: